jupier/test-fullstack/README.md

 8. ✅ If a package is not available on the current sale date, fetch its lowest opening price on the most recent sale date it has availabilites on (careful, it's a windowed lookup ;)).
 Display these availabilities in grey on the package card.
 9. (no code) How would you implement a caching strategy for this app?
     - To discuss

+## Thoughts

+- I've tried to implement the algorithm with a single query to the database.
+Unfortunately, I've not been able to do it.
+It was always a bit complicated that's why I've decided to split the logic in multiple queries.
+I'm not really a fan of this solution and would be happy to discuss it.
+- My testing strategy is not perfect.
+I've implemented some integration tests that need the database to be up.
+I've also implemented some unit tests.
+If I had more time, I would have implemented more unit tests and less integration tests.
+And even some e2e tests with Cypress.
+- I think using NextJs and tailwind was a good idea because it allowed me to quickly implement the app.
+Everything is rendered on the server side.
+Another approach would have been to use more client-side rendering.

 ## Coding guidelines